 How to Clean Silver Rings with Gemstones

-“Gemstones can be cleaned by using mild dish detergent and soaking in cold then hot water,” says CEO and ring expert Raphi Mahgereft from Allurez.
-“If you have an ultrasonic cleaner make sure the gemstone has not previously been treated.”
+Raphi Mahgerefteh, founder and CEO of online jewelry company Allurez, adds, “Gemstones can be cleaned by using mild dish detergent and soaking in cold then hot water."
+He notes that if you use an ultrasonic cleaner, ensure that the gemstone has not previously been treated.

 Dos and Don’ts of Cleaning Silver Jewelry

-Since you’re cleaning precious metals, take a gentle approach to ensure that you don’t damage your items.
+Since you’re cleaning precious metals, take a gentle approach to ensure that you don’t damage these valued items.

 Do use a silver polishing cloth.